The Bankrate promise

 Who is eligible for home improvement grants?

-The Rural Development arm of the U.S. Department of Agriculture (USDA) offers home improvement grants to individuals who meet the following criteria:
+There are many home improvement grant programs, and eligibility requirements vary by program.
+For example, the Rural Development arm of the U.S. Department of Agriculture (USDA) offers home improvement grants to individuals who meet the following criteria:

 - Own and occupy the home